List of Scream (film series) characters: Kenny Jones

-Kenneth "Kenny" Brown is Gale Weathers' cameraman on the fictional news show "Top Story".
+Kenneth "Kenny" Jones is Gale Weathers' cameraman on the fictional news show "Top Story".
 In Scream, Kenny accompanies Gale as she reports on the series of murders in Woodsboro.
 After seeing on a hidden camera that Randy Meeks is about to be murdered, he leaves his van to help, and his throat is slit by Ghostface.
 His surname is revealed in an Easter egg in the opening of Scream (2022 film).

 Kenny's neck being slashed was one of the several scenes that had to be toned down by Craven at the behest of the MPAA in order to avoid the restrictive NC-17 rating.
 The scene was shortened because the MPAA felt that Kenny's expression after his throat was cut was too disturbing.